-In order to become a member of the CHP, you have to agree to abide by our strict Code of Ethics and Disciplinary Policies.
+In order to become a member of the CHP, you have to agree to abide by our strict Code of Conduct, Ethics, Performance and Disciplinary Policies.

 Click here for a copy of the CHP Code of Ethics & Conduct

 One way professional associations help their members to be mindful of the importance of professional ethics and to avoid ethical conflicts is through a commitment to a robust code of ethics.
 Such a document is an open disclosure of the way an organisation operates.
 They also offer an invaluable opportunity for responsible organisations to create a positive public identity for themselves and an increased level of public confidence.
 A trend in many modern professional associations today is the creation of codes of ethical conduct in recognition that these documents are more important than ever in today's environment for establishing the public's trust.

 Click here for the CHP Official Guidelines including our Disciplinary and Complaints Procedures